Certificate III in Heavy Commercial Vehicle Mechanical Technology

 *ELICOS – English Language Intensive Courses for Overseas Students

-You are not required to provide evidence of English language requirement if one of the following applies to you:
+You are not required to provide evidence of English language proficiency if one of the following applies:

-• in the 2 years before applying for enrolment, you completed, in Australia and in the English language, either the Senior Secondary Certificate of Education or a substantial component of a course leading to a qualification from the Australian Qualifications Framework at the Certificate IV or higher level, while you held a student visa.
+• In the 2 years before applying, you completed in Australia and in English either the Senior Secondary Certificate of Education or a substantial component of a course leading to a qualification at Certificate IV or higher while holding a student visa.

 Note: You may be required to provide evidence of an English test score with your visa application if you hold a British National Overseas (BNO) passport.